 Circular Economy and the University

 Sustainability.
-Not just since yesterday, scientific evidence strongly suggests that the way humans live and operate in this world endangers the continued existence of the ecosystem Earth.
-Key developments such as the warming of the climate, the scarcity of finite resources and all other harmful effects of human, post-industrial activities on its environment are not empty doomsaying ideas, but serious developments that require a rethinking in society, politics and the economy.
+Not just since yesterday, scientific evidence strongly suggests that the way humans live and operate in this world endangers the continued existence of the Earth's ecosystem.
+Key developments, such as the warming of the climate, the scarcity of finite resources, and all other harmful effects of human, post-industrial activities on the environment, are not empty doomsaying ideas, but serious developments that require a rethinking in society, politics, and the economy.

-But how can the maxim sustainability be translated into daily actions?
-This blog post will introduce a concept that has sustainable coexistence always in the goal, without losing sight of the big picture: a circular economy.
+But how can the maxim of sustainability be translated into daily actions?
+This blog post introduces a concept that aims for sustainable coexistence, without losing sight of the broader goal: a circular economy.
 What this concept means, how an application of a circular economy can look like, and which role universities, like the Technical University of Munich, can play in shaping it, will be the content of this post.

-"Take, Make and Waste" is what humanity's current production and consumption patterns are based on, but there is increasing evidence that this linear thinking is pushing planet Earth to its planetary boundaries.1 To address the profound changes needed, and to drive transformation in business and society, the concept of the Circular Economy can provide a holistic approach.
+"Take, Make and Waste" is what humanity's current production and consumption patterns are based on.
+Still, there is increasing evidence that this linear thinking is pushing planet Earth to its planetary boundaries.1 To address the profound changes needed and to drive transformation in business and society, the concept of the Circular Economy can provide a holistic approach.
 At the heart of the circular economy is the demand that economic growth should be decoupled from resource consumption.
-"Waste" does not exist anymore in this way; instead, resources are recycled and reused.
+"Waste" no longer exists in this sense; instead, resources are recycled and reused.
 In contrast to conventional recycling, resources at the end of their first use are seen as qualitatively equivalent raw materials for further use.
 In essence, two cycles of equal value can be identified side by side.
-A biological cycle, which leads renewable goods in a circle, and a technical cycle, in which commodities and their life cycle are considered.2
+A biological cycle, which circularly leads to renewable goods, and a technical cycle, in which commodities and their life cycles are considered.2

 What is the role of a university in a circular economy, when it is primarily products and services that need to be rethought and redesigned for a circular economy?
 To answer this question in a nutshell: an essential one.
 A circular economy is not just about individual changes to some products here and there, but requires holistic, interdisciplinary thinking.
-The transformation from "cradle to grave" to a closed loop economy affects many cross-cutting issues, involving a wide variety of research areas.
-It requires new business models, new product designs, a new circular understanding of raw materials by companies and customers, new ways of production and consumption.
-All these changes can be initiated from within a university, which is why the Technische Universität München can use the concept of a circular economy to train the necessary different competencies through its teaching function, develop them through its research activities and shape the public perception and discourse with scientific evidence.
+The transformation from "cradle to grave" to a closed-loop economy affects numerous cross-cutting issues, encompassing a wide range of research areas.
+It requires new business models, new product designs, a new circular understanding of raw materials by both companies and customers, as well as new ways of production and consumption.
+All these changes can be initiated within a university, which is why the Technische Universität München can utilize the concept of a circular economy to train the necessary competencies through its teaching function, develop them through its research activities, and shape public perception and discourse with scientific evidence.

 TUM has already taken the first steps in this regard, and a cluster such as "CirculaTUM" can help to bundle knowledge at the university and apply it in a targeted manner.
-The chair Circular Economy of Prof. Fröhling is also an essential step to pass on the circular idea to students at all schools/faculties.
-The idea of sustainable change by interdisciplinary cooperation and collaboration between students is already inherent in the self-image of TUM, because the mission of TUM states that competences of the different disciplines such as engineering and natural sciences and economics, humanities, social sciences should be bundled in order to be able to bring sustainable research and knowledge transfer into cooperation, teaching and also companies.3 The circular economy can be such a project, in which the cooperation of the disciplines is necessary, and the future interdisciplinary cooperation could already be demonstrated by universities.
-The challenges may vary in size and scope, but the urgency to find new methods of production and consumption is always very high.
+The chair of Circular Economy, led by Prof. Fröhling, is also an essential step in passing on the circular idea to students at all schools/faculties.
+The concept of sustainable change by interdisciplinary cooperation and collaboration between students is already inherent in the self-image of TUM, because the mission of TUM states that competences of the different disciplines, such as engineering and natural sciences and economics, humanities, social sciences, should be bundled to be able to bring sustainable research and knowledge transfer into cooperation, teaching, and also companies.3 The circular economy can be such a project, in which the cooperation of the disciplines is necessary, and universities could already demonstrate the future interdisciplinary cooperation.
+The challenges may vary in size and scope, but the urgency to find new methods of production and consumption remains consistently high.

-As outlined by the Circular Economy Initiative of Germany, with the participation of experts from TUM, in the recently published Circular Economy Roadmap for Germany, science plays an important role in the implementation of a circular economy.4 The responsibility for implementing a circular economy cannot be placed solely on the economy or politics but requires a strong scientific basis on which to make well-founded decisions and implement the necessary research.
-In concrete terms, this should mean for universities to prioritize the concept of the circular economy in research and teaching, and also in the area of campus management.5
+As outlined in the Circular Economy Initiative of Germany, with the participation of experts from TUM, in the recently published Circular Economy Roadmap for Germany, science plays a crucial role in implementing a circular economy.4 The responsibility for implementing a circular economy cannot be placed solely on the economy or politics, but requires a strong scientific basis on which to make well-founded decisions and implement the necessary research.
+In concrete terms, this should mean that universities prioritize the concept of the circular economy in their research, teaching, and campus management.5

 If the shift toward a circular economy is to succeed, there needs to be strong integration of the concept in every regard: